-1. In 1919, some higher-ups at the Navy were made aware of a deviant (read: “homosexual”) subculture of sex and drug use among its sailors and local civilians in Newport, Rhode Island.
-The Assistant Secretary of the Navy—a young Franklin Delano Roosevelt—requested the Justice Department look into these “conditions of vice and depravity.”
-Justice (rightly?) passed, leaving local Newport brass to make their own investigation.
-That investigation turned into perhaps most bizarre and twisted sting operation in history, the kind of thing where you’re laughing, but it’s a laugh about how horrified you are.
+1. In 1919, some higher-ups at the Navy were made aware of a deviant (i.e., “homosexual”) subculture of sex and drug use among its sailors and local civilians in Newport, Rhode Island.
+The Assistant Secretary of the Navy—a young Franklin Delano Roosevelt—requested that the Justice Department look into these “conditions of vice and depravity.”
+The Justice Department passed (I’d like to give them credit for that, but surely there was some detestable moral or political calculation involved).
+Confounded local brass in Newport decided to make their own investigation, which led to the most bizarre and twisted sting operation in history.
+If there is a German word for “uncomfortable laughter while feeling distressed,” it applies here.

-Officers recruited more than a dozen sailors to act as undercover agents, “infiltrate” the group, seduce the “criminal” sailors, engage in selfsame illicit acts of sex and drug use, and write daily reports of their “activities” (that’s a euphemism).
-Yes, that was the plan.
-And no, no one seemed to find this approach odd, or you know, morally reprehensible, or legally questionable.
-Also, was Freud still alive at this time? “…sometimes a cigar is just a cigar, and sometimes an ostensibly heterosexual guy ordering another ostensibly heterosexual guy to go seduce gay men for the express purpose of reporting back the specifics is just an ostensibly…” well, you get it.
+Officers recruited more than a dozen sailors to act as undercover agents.
+Their task was to “infiltrate” the group, seduce the “criminal” sailors, engage in those selfsame illegal acts of sex and drug use, then write daily reports of their “activities” (that’s a euphemism).
+No one seemed to find this approach odd, morally reprehensible, or legally questionable.
+Certainly no one mentioned the olympic-level Freudian projection.
+Sometimes a cigar is just a cigar, yes, and sometimes an ostensibly heterosexual guy ordering another ostensibly heterosexual guy to have sex with other men for the express purpose of reporting back the specifics is just an ostensibly…

-Seventeen sailors were arrested on assorted morals charges, and the undercover operators received commendations “in recognition of their interest and zeal.”
-In recognition of their interest and zeal.
-I’m sure they were zealous, what with free license to get shitfaced and fool around, ostensibly in service of their country.
-Drunk on this “success,” the Navy next violated Posse Comitatus (note: I am not a constitutional scholar) and worked to entrap local civilians, the first of whom was a local priest.
+Seventeen sailors were arrested on morals charges.
+The undercover operators?
+They received commendations, “in recognition of their interest and zeal.”
+Indeed, I’m quite certain they were zealous.
+Drunk on this “success” the Navy next violated Posse Comitatus (note: I am not a constitutional scholar) and set up a sting to entrap local civilians, the first of whom was a priest.
+He was eventually acquitted.

-Though the priest was ultimately acquitted, the Navy’s investigative techniques were made public, mostly by a Hearst-like, muckraking, sensationalizing, publicity-loving newspaper editor named John Rathom.
-Right about here is where FDR re-enters the picture—by 1920 he was a vice-presidential candidate.
-Rathom took FDR to task over his knowledge of the sting operation, decrying the Navy’s “bestial and degrading scheme” in editorial after editorial (it remains unclear if Roosevelt knew the specifics of the operation).
-Finally fed up with the abuse, FDR filed a libel suit and publicly released information embarrassing to Rathom—a false confession for making up stories about German spies during WWI.
-By 1921, the election was over and a House committee concluded that the sting operation was “all kinds of fucked up” (paraphrased), rebuking Roosevelt for his role.
-The libel suit never went to trial, and a vindicated Rathom got in his last potshots at Roosevelt.
-I am so amazed by this entire story.
-Everything about it.
+The Navy’s investigative techniques were made public by John Rathom, a Hearst-ish, muckraking, sensationalizing, publicity-loving newspaper editor.
+Rathom took to task FDR—now a candidate for vice-president—over his knowledge of the sting, decrying the Navy’s “bestial and degrading scheme” in editorial after editorial.
+Fed up with the bad press, FDR filed a libel suit and publicly released embarrassing information on Rathom—a false confession he’d given for making up stories about German spies during WWI.
+The libel suit never went to trial.
+By 1921, the election was over and a House committee had concluded the sting operation was, to paraphrase, all kinds of fucked up, for which FDR was reprimanded.
+I cannot get over this story.

-2. If you visited a swim meet in the late 19th or early 20th century—or the summer olympics in 1904—you might have seen perhaps the most scintillating swimming skills test yet devised.
-More intense than the high dive, demanding greater athleticism than even the individual medley, and a greater display of grace and agility than the Triple Lindy…
+2. Were you to visit a swim meet in the late 19th or early 20th century, or the 1904 summer olympics, you might have been privileged to witness an unrivalled display of skill and athleticism.
+A test of skill more intense than the high dive, more demanding than the individual medley, requiring more grace than the triple lindy…

 Brace yourself for the plunge for distance.
 Here’s how it works: you dive into a pool, do not propel yourself in any way with your arms or legs, and see how far you get in 60 seconds.
 All-time record?
 86 feet, 8 inches, set by famed plunger F.W.
 Parrington in 1933.
 Animated gif of this world-record plunge seen here:

-Plunging for distance enjoyed an inexplicable degree of popularity for about 40 years, up through the first few decades of the 20th century.
-By the early 1920s plunging was being dropped from most competitions.
-Publicity was, how you say, not good.
-Reporters described the plungers as “sytlish-stout chaps” who “floated like icebergs in shipping lanes.”
-A slightly more negative take suggested that competitions consisted of “mere mountains of fat who fall in the water more or less successfully and depend upon inertia to get their points for them … placing the premium … upon blubber rather than upon speed, strength, endurance, and pluck.”
-These plungers are pluckless!
-To wit, see the oddly un-aerodynamic physique of champion American plunger Fred Schwedt:
+Plunging for distance enjoyed an inexplicable degree of popularity for about 40 years, before fading in the 1920s.
+One problem was the optics: reporters described the plungers as “sytlish-stout chaps” who “floated like icebergs in shipping lanes,” “mere mountains of fat who fall in the water more or less successfully and depend upon inertia to get their points for them … placing the premium … upon blubber rather than upon speed, strength, endurance, and pluck.”
+It’s true: a paucity of pluck has doomed many nascent sports.
+But, on the other hand, this is champion American plunger Fred Schwedt:

 Other famous plungers include Horace Davenport, an early plunger known for plunging feet-first; Edgar Adams, 1904 silver medal-winning plunger; and Charlotte Boyle, US women’s champion plunger of the early 20th century.